wzjialang/MCLDNN/README.md

 python test.py --datasetpath /path/to/RML2016.10b.dat --data 1
 ```

+## Acknowledgement
+Note that our code is partly based on [radioml](https://github.com/leena201818/radioml).
+Thanks [leena201818](https://github.com/leena201818) for his great work!

 ## License
 Code is released under the GPLv3 license for non-commercial and research purposes only.
 For commercial purposes, please contact the authors.